Employment contracts can also be concluded temporary by law. However, these fixed term contracts are not always lawful.

 These proceedings often result in the employee agreeing to a settlement, where he/she receives a severance package.

-Fixed term contract for two years (max.) without further justification
+Contracts for two years (max.) without further justification

-Employers are only permitted to offer an employment contract without further justification for periods of two years or less.
+Employers are only permitted to offer an employment fixed-term contract without further justification for periods of two years or less.
 The employer is not required to state a reason why the employment contract has a fixed term.

-However, employers are required to adhere to a few minor aspects The fixed term contract must be agreed in writing.
+However, employers are required to adhere to a few minor aspects.
+The fixed term contract must be agreed in writing.
 It can only be extended three times for a maximum total period of two years.
 Further, there cannot be a case of previous employment either.
 If the employer does not adhere to these points, the fixed term on the contract is not lawful.
 In these cases, the employee can bring a suit to have the time limitation for the employment contract removed.

 Law on fixed term contracts: Longer terms for fixed term contracts are possible—with justification